History Says This Unstoppable Cash Cow Is the Single Best “Set-It-and-Forget-It” Stock on the Planet

 © 24/7 Wall St.

-If you are building a portfolio you intend to never touch again, Berkshire Hathaway (NYSE:BRK-B | BRK-B Price Prediction) warrants a central role, because it is engineered to compound capital across decades regardless of who is in the White House, what the Federal Reserve is doing, or which sector is in fashion.
+If you are building a portfolio you intend to never touch again, Berkshire Hathaway (NYSE:BRK-B | BRK-B Price Prediction) warrants a central role.
+The company is engineered to compound capital across decades regardless of who is in the White House, what the Federal Reserve is doing, or which sector is in fashion.
+Few businesses in history have been architected so deliberately around one principle: survive everything, then buy when others cannot.

 Pillar One: A Business Built to Outlast Cycles